About Us

 GOALS

-Our work to advance the common good requires authentic interaction and collaboration with the entire community.
-Knowing and understanding the diversity of the groups and individuals that make up our communities is a critical component of this work.
-We continue our commitment to take an even deeper look and listen to what makes our community tick.
+Our work to advance the common good depends on authentic interaction and collaboration with the entire community.
+Understanding the diversity of the individuals and groups that make up Natrona County is critical to achieving meaningful progress.

 Executive Director

-"Casper is my home, and I am passionate about making a difference in our community.
-I am confident that there is no better way to achieve this than through United Way alongside our dedicated staff, board of directors and volunteers."
-Nikki Hawley, Executive Director
+"Casper is my home, and I am deeply passionate about making a lasting difference in our community.
+I believe there is no better way to do that than through United Way, working alongside our dedicated staff, Board of Directors, and volunteers." - Nikki Strickland

 Gayle Wieser